Can’t wait to get walking? Here are our top recommendations for fantastic trips this summer.

 The Alps are the ultimate European mountain playground because they are so diverse and offer something for all walkers, especially spectacular views.
-Our Walking Holiday in Austria's Tyrol (AUT) is graded easy to moderate and takes in this beautiful mountain region of peaks, green valleys and quaint villages, based in charming Alpbach.
-In Italy, the Dolomites (DW) offer moderate walking among strikingly beautiful rock towers and limestone cliffs in a UNESCO World Heritage Site.
+Our self-guided walking holiday in Austria's Lake District is graded moderate to challenging and takes in this beautiful mountain region of peaks, green valleys and quaint villages, based around the charming Salzkammergut Lakes.
+In Italy, the Dolomites offer moderate walking among strikingly beautiful rock towers and limestone cliffs in a UNESCO World Heritage Site.
 On both trips you can enjoy post-trek relaxation in comfortable hotels with indoor pools.
-The Tour du Mont Blanc in Switzerland (SZM) meanwhile, is one of the most spectacular, challenging treks in Europe.
-Stay in the shadow of the Matterhorn in the picturesque resort of Zermatt and admire the distinctive north face of the Eiger.
-Superb hikes include a section of the famous 'Europaweg' high mountain route and a trek to the mirror-finish turquoise lake of Oeschinensee.
-Also discover Lauterbrunnen, a classic glaciated valley with 600m high cliffs and crashing waterfalls.
-Take the 'James Bond' cable car to the Schilthorn too.
+The Tour du Mont Blanc meanwhile, is one of the most spectacular, challenging treks in Europe.

 2. Pyrenees and Picos de Europa